christran85-cyber/enterprise-security-operations-lab/README.md

 # Key Takeaways

-This project provides practical experience building and operating an enterprise-style cybersecurity environment from the ground up.
+This project demonstrates the construction and operation of an enterprise-style cybersecurity environment using a resource-efficient five-primary-VM architecture.

-The lab integrates network security, endpoint monitoring, vulnerability management, threat intelligence, incident response, digital forensics, SQL security analytics, and Python automation into one environment.
+The lab integrates network security, Windows and Linux endpoint monitoring, SIEM/XDR, IDS/IPS, vulnerability management, threat intelligence, incident response, digital forensics, web application security, SQL analytics, and Python automation.

-The project demonstrates how security analysts collect telemetry, identify suspicious activity, investigate alerts, correlate security information, document incidents, remediate vulnerabilities, and validate that security issues have been resolved.
+Instead of assigning every security application its own permanent VM, compatible services are consolidated and resource-intensive tools are used only when required.

+This approach provides hands-on experience with a broad security toolset while maintaining reasonable CPU and memory requirements.

-SQL and Python are used directly within the security operations workflow for security data analysis, automation, reporting, and incident investigation.
+SQL and Python are integrated directly into the security operations workflow for data analysis, automation, correlation, reporting, and incident investigation.

 ---